 Clearly the department has got bigger in recent times and you are much better at sharing the knowledge, but is there merit in you being the only single sponsoring department for a public inquiry?
 We heard from Bishop James Jones last week that he thinks that would be helpful.
 We know that the infected blood inquiry would not have anything to do with the Department of Health, and the child sexual abuse inquiry was sponsored by the Home Office, but it was not always an easy relationship for lots of different reasons.
 I realise you cannot start empire building, but is that something your policy team is considering or has looked at the merits of?

 Simon Madden: It is not something that we are looking at specifically.
-I think government’s position is that the sponsorship of the inquiry best sits with the department that owns the policy for that area.
+I think the government’s position is that the sponsorship of the inquiry best sits with the department that owns the policy for that area.
 So the sponsor Minister can have the right relationship with the policy area.
 They are then best placed to be able to look at the response as well while recognising the distinction between sponsorship and the response.
 We have no plans at the moment to change those arrangements.
 I can see why, in very specific circumstances such as infected blood, the Cabinet Office becomes the sponsor, and there may well be exceptions where the Cabinet Office is the best place to sponsor, but I would see those as exceptions rather than the norm.

 Baroness Sanderson of Welton: Thank you.
 That is helpful.